San Marino, California

-San Marino is a residential city in Los Angeles County, California, United States.
+San Marino is a city in Los Angeles County, California, United States.
 It was incorporated on April 25, 1913.
-At the 2010 census the population was 13,147.
-The city is one of the wealthiest places in the nation in terms of household income.
-By extension, with a median home price of $2,699,098, San Marino is one of the most expensive and exclusive neighborhoods in the Los Angeles area.
+At the 2020 United States census the population was 12,513, a decline from the 2010 United States census.

 History

 Origin of name

-The city takes its name from the ancient Republic of San Marino, founded by Saint Marinus who fled his home in Dalmatia (modern Croatia) at the time of the Diocletianic Persecution of Christians.
-Marinus took refuge at Monte Titano on the Italian peninsula, where he built a chapel and founded a monastic community in 301 A.D.
-The state which grew from the monastery is the world's oldest surviving republic.
+The city takes its name from the ancient Republic of San Marino, founded by Saint Marinus who fled his home in Dalmatia (modern Croatia) at the time of the Diocletianic Persecution.

 The seal of the City of San Marino, California is modeled on that of the republic, depicting the Three Towers of San Marino each capped with a bronze plume, surrounded by a heart-shaped scroll with two roundels and a lozenge (of unknown significance) at the top.
 The crown representing sovereignty on the original was replaced with five stars, representing the five members of the city's governing body.
 Beneath the city's seal are crossed palm fronds and orange branches.
-Other than the city's use of the name and copy of the Republic of San Marino seal, there is absolutely no historical connection between them.

 The city celebrated its centennial in 2013, including publication by the San Marino Historical Society of a 268-page book, San Marino, A Centennial History, by Elizabeth Pomeroy.
 In September 2014, this book and author Elizabeth Pomeroy received a prestigious Award of Merit for Leadership in History from the American Association for State and Local History (AASLH).